sauravq405/java_nativerestapi/README.md

 # Jakarta RESTful Web Service with H2 In-Memory Database

 Welcome to the project repository for a Jakarta RESTful Web Service integrated with an H2 in-memory database.

+This repository hosts a project where I am attempting to replicate the functionality of Spring Boot REST APIs using purely native Java capabilities, focusing on creating a similar RESTful service environment with Jakarta EE, Jersey, and Grizzly, while integrating an H2 in-memory database.
+This endeavor provides insights into how one might achieve similar results outside of the Spring ecosystem, leveraging standard Java libraries and frameworks.

 Below you'll find details on how to set up, run, and interact with this application.

 ## Overview